 Mentors are also bridge-builders between their mentees and the student service departments across the campus.
 Mentees will have a friend, a guide, and a ready resource for questions.

 Completed applications should be submitted online.
-Applications will be available from May 3, 2015.
-Applicants will be notified of their acceptance by August 7th.
+Applications are available from June 6, 2016.
+Applicants will be notified of their acceptance by August 5th.